 Most taxpayers don’t want to file taxes once, not to mention twice.
 However, there are times when the same social security number will end up in the IRS’s database twice in the same year.
 Once this happens, it raises a red flag, and the IRS rejects the return until they can determine why the return has been filed twice.

 This red flag leads to several questions.
 How does filing duplicate tax returns occur?
+Can you file taxes twice?
 Are there times when duplicate tax returns should be filed?
 What should you do if you accidentally file a tax return twice?
 And, finally, how do you go back and correct a problem with the initial return that you filed?

 Filing duplicate tax returns: why does it happen?

 If the same tax return has been filed twice, it can mean one of two things.
 It was either filed in error the second time, or you could be a victim of identity theft.

 While filing taxes twice can sound like a highly unlikely occurrence, filing your own taxes can be a very stressful process, and stress can make you more prone to errors.

 There are several reasons why someone might file their taxes twice.
 The taxpayer may forget that they’ve already submitted a return and submit it a second time.
 The taxpayer may have also made a mistake on the first return and submitted a second return thinking that this was the correct process for correcting the mistake.

 However, filing a return twice is not the correct process for rectifying errors.
 It only further complicates matters and leads to more problems.
 Another reason for a tax return to be submitted twice is that someone else could have used your social security number to file a return.
 In that case, you could be a victim of identity theft.